Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Assign Carrier C for overflow

-At a low scale, this works.
-At high scales, it breaks.
+At low scale, this works.
+At high scale, it breaks.

 Why?
 Because it cannot answer dynamic questions such as: